|Louisiana Division/City Archives|

 Who Gets to Vote?is a reading and discussion series, developed by the Louisiana Endowment for the Humanities , to engage members of the general public in conversations on the history of voting and efforts to suppress the vote in the United States.
 Participants will engage in discussions led by scholar facilitators who encourage critical thinking about the subjects discussed.
 Sessions are intended to spark dialogue around issues and themes supported by the texts, including but not limited to:

-All sessions will be recorded and made available on the City Archives YouTube Channel after the series is complete.
+All sessions have been recorded and made available on the City Archives YouTube Channel .

 Led by Professor Lo Faber, this program was made possible through the Louisiana Endowment for the Humanities and the Friends of New Orleans Public Library.